-Renata Simril is President & CEO of the Play Equity Fund.
+Renata Simril is President of the Play Equity Fund.
 A 501(c)3 public charity, the Play Equity Fund was established by the LA84 Foundation in 2014 and is dedicated to supporting programs and actions to ensure all kids have equal access to sport and structured play.
 The Play Equity Fund achieves this by raising awareness of inequities, supporting the sports-based youth development ecosystem for greater impact, and developing partnerships to advocate for funding and sustainable solutions to ensure kids of color have access and opportunity to pathways for lifelong wellbeing.
 It is the only nonprofit committed to making Play Equity a social justice issue.

 Ms. Simril is an accomplished civic and private sector trailblazer with more than 25 years of diversified experience with a commitment to leadership and service.
 She most recently served as Senior Vice President and Chief of Staff to the Publisher of the Los Angeles Times, where she oversaw staff operations and special projects.
 Her earlier career included three seasons with the Los Angeles Dodgers, where she served as Senior Vice President of External Affairs overseeing the restoration of the Dodgers brand and the Dodgers Foundation; and over a decade in real estate development with Jones Lang LaSalle, Forest City Development and LCOR, Inc.